 Permit Framingham: Plan - Build - Grow

-Below is the 5 stage project development and review process.
-Click the headers of each stage to be taken to the specific stage webpage, or click the image below to zoom into the Applicant Development Process.
+Below is the five stage project development and review process.
+Click the headers of each stage to be taken to the specific stage webpage, or view a chart showing the overview of the Applicant Development Process (PDF).

 Stage Two allows Applicants that have an identified property, preliminary documentation regarding the property, and basic site plans and/or architectural plans to meet with the Technical Review Team (TRT) to determine which licenses and permits are required.
 The TRT will provide comments and clearly layout the necessary process for each license and permit.

-Stage Three is when the application(s) are filed with the appropriate Permit Granting Authority (PGA) as prescribed in stage two.
+Stage Three is when the application(s) are filed with the appropriate Permit Granting Authority as prescribed in stage two.

 Stage Four is the review process to obtain the necessary licenses and permits applied for through the proper Permit Granting Authority.
 Once the appropriate page.
 A has deemed an application(s) from stage three complete, supporting staff of the specific page.
 A will provide a clear timetable and the explanation for the process.

 Stage Five is the construction phase of the project.
 This stage will require an Applicant to work closely with the Building and Wire Department, Fire Department, and the respective Permit Granting Authority.